Prioritise the Best Variation: Related Work and Conclusion

 \subsubsection{Deadlock freedom and progress}

 Deadlock freedom and progress are well studied properties in the $\pi$-calculus.
-For the `standard' typed $\pi$-calculus, an important line of work starts from Kobayashi's approach to deadlock freedom~\cite{kobayashi98}, where priorities are values from an abstract poset.
-Kobayashi~\cite{kobayashi06} simplifies the abstract poset to pairs of naturals, called \emph{obligations} and\emph{capabilities}.
+For the ``standard'' typed $\pi$-calculus---types for channels used in input and output, an important line of work stems from Kobayashi's approach to deadlock freedom~\cite{kobayashi98}, where priorities are values from an abstract poset.
+Kobayashi~\cite{kobayashi06} simplifies the abstract poset to pairs of naturals, called \emph{obligations} and \emph{capabilities}.
 Padovani simplifies these further to a single natural, called a \emph{priority}~\cite{padovani14}, and adapts obligations/capabilities to session types~\cite{padovani13}.
+Later work by Kobayashi and co-authors \cite{GiachinoKL14,kobayashilaneve17} address deadlock detection for a value-passing CCS (a predecessor of the $\pi$-calculus) where the number of nodes in a network is arbitrary, namely modelling unbounded networks.
+The authors define a sound inference algorithm for their type system, which guarantees deadlock freedom for these more complex kinds of communication networks.
+This type system is more expressive than previous work by Kobayashi.

-For the session-typed $\pi$-calculus, Dezani~\etal~\cite{dezani-ciancaglinimostrous06} guarantee progress by allowing only one active session at a time.
-Dezani~\cite{dezani-ciancagliniliguoro09progress} introduces a partial order on channels, similar to Kobayashi~\cite{kobayashi98}.
-Carbone and Debois~\cite{carbonedebois10} define progress for session typed $\pi$-calculus in terms of a \emph{catalyser} which provides the missing counterpart to a process.
-Carbone~\etal~\cite{carbonedardha14} use catalysers to show that progress is a compositional form of lock-freedom and can be lifted to session types via the encoding of session types to linear types~\cite{kobayashi07,dardhagiachino12,dardha14beat}.
-Vieira and Vasconcelos~\cite{vieiravasconcelos13} use single priorities and an abstract partial order to guarantee deadlock freedom in a binary session-typed $\pi$-calculus and building on conservation types.
+For the session-typed $\pi$-calculus, an important line of work stems from Dezani and co-authors.
+In their work, Dezani~\etal~\cite{dezani-ciancaglinimostrous06} guarantee progress by allowing only one active session at a time.
+As sessions do not interleave, consequently they do not deadlock.
+Later on, Dezani \etal~\cite{dezani-ciancagliniliguoro09progress} introduce a partial order on channels, similar to Kobayashi~\cite{kobayashi98} and produce a type system for progress.